PavelSozonov/openai-api-gateway/README.md

 - `docker-compose.yaml`: Docker Compose configuration file to define and run the OpenAI API gateway service.
 - `docker-compose-azure.yaml`: Docker Compose configuration file to define and run the Azure OpenAI API gateway service.
+- `.env`: Environment variables file for sensitive and configurable settings for the OpenAI API gateway.
+- `.env-azure`: Environment variables file for sensitive and configurable settings for the Azure OpenAI API gateway.
 - `image/Dockerfile`: Dockerfile to build the NGINX gateway image.
-- `image/gateway-nginx.conf`: NGINX configuration file for setting up the gateway.
+- `image/gateway-nginx.conf.template`: NGINX configuration file template for setting up the gateway.
 - `image/init.sh`: Initialization script to replace environment variables and start NGINX.
 - `README.md`: Project documentation.